donedgardo/onyx/Readme.md

   - [ ] Race: Human | Elf | Dwarf | Gnome | Orc | Goblin.
   - [ ] Main Weapon: Bow, Sword, Staff
   - [ ] Skills/Abilities

-- [ ] As a player I want to roll dice to be able to create my character.
 - [x] As a game system I want a dice system to be able to roll and randomize outcomes of the game.